jrbhowells/Lab3-Intensity-transformation/README.md

 figure
 imhist(g);
 ```
 The histogram of the adjusted image is more spread out.
-It is definitely an improvement but it is still not a terrible good image.
+It is definitely an improvement but it is still not a good image.

 ### Histogram, PDF and CDF

-Probability distribution function (PDF) is not more than a normalised histogram.
+Probability distribution function (PDF) is simply a normalised histogram.
 Cumulative distribution function (CDF) is the integration of cumulative sum of the PDF.
 Both PDF and CDF can be obtained as below.
 Note that _numel_ returns the total number of elements in the matrix.
 The following code computs the PDF and CDF for the adjusted image _g_, and plot them side-by-side in a single figure.
 The function _subplot(m, n, p)_ specifies which subplot is to be used.

 ```
 g_pdf = imhist(g) ./ numel(g);  % compute PDF